 In general, avoid abbreviations in running text.
 The ampersand (&) is not a substitute for and.
 Use abbreviations and the ampersand only when part of official names.
 If the name of the abbreviation may be unknown to some readers, use the full name on first reference.
 See individual entries for usage for specific abbreviations.

 Capitalize and spell out formal titles such as professor, dean, president, chancellor, professor emeritus, and chair when they precede a name: Chancellor John Doe, Professor Jane Doe, Dean John Smith; but John Doe, chancellor; John Smith, dean; or Jane Doe, professor.
 Lowercase modifiers: music professor Jane Doe, department chair Jane Doe, or Jane Doe, professor of music.
-Capitalize formal titles of named professorships on all references: Jane Doe has been named the Bascom Professor of Art; Jane Doe, Bascom Professor of Art, received the award; Jane Doe, Bascom Professor Emeritus of Art, gave the lecture.
+Capitalize formal titles of named professorships on all references: Jane Doe has been named the Bascom Professor of Art; Jane Doe, Bascom Professor of Art, received the award; Jane Doe, Bascom Professor Emerita of Art, gave the lecture.
+Named/endowed professorships, deanships, and the like should be listed before other titles in signature lines and biographies.
 See also titles of people.

 acronyms and initialisms

 Although we refer to campus units by acronyms in speech and internal publications (such as DoIT for the Division of Information Technology), acronyms should not be used exclusively except for those commonly used both inside and outside the university community (NASA, FBI).
-If an acronym must be used, to eliminate confusion when using lesser-known acronyms, spell out the full name on the first mention, with the acronym in parentheses following.
-Acronyms are made plural by adding an s if there are no periods in the acronym (IOUs) and adding ’s if there are periods in the acronym (Ph.D.'s).
-See the Chicago Manual for more on the appropriate use of acronyms.
+To eliminate confusion when using lesser-known acronyms, spell out the full name on the first mention, with the acronym in parentheses following.
+Acronyms are made plural by adding an s if there are no periods in the acronym (IOUs) and adding ’s if there are periods in the acronym (vol.'s).
+See the Chicago Manual of style for more on the appropriate use of acronyms.

-In running text, use figures for numbered addresses (123 Main Street) and spell out the words street, avenue, place, boulevard, etc. (except for news communication, in which such words are abbreviated when using numbered addresses).
-Include campus street addresses only for publicizing an off-campus event and for publications intended for off-campus audiences.
-Separate street address, phone, web address, etc., with a semicolon, one space between state abbreviation and zip code: Department of Economics, 7470 Social Science Building, 1180 Observatory Drive, Madison, WI 53706; 608-263-2989; fax 608-262-0000; email@example.com; www.wisc.edu/economics/.
-Refer to AP styles for use of addresses in news releases or copy for Inside UW–Madison.
-Use the complete mailing address when the information is intended for an off-campus audience.
+In running text, use numerals and figures for numbered addresses (123 Main Street) and spell out the words Street, Avenue, Place, Boulevard, etc. (except for news releases on copy for Inside UW-Madison, in which such words are abbreviated when using numbered addresses).
+Abbreviate directions in street names: single-letter directions take a period (N, Main Street, E. Washington Avenue); Two-letter abbreviations take no period (NW Maple Street, Seventh Avenue, SE).
+Include the complete campus street addresses only when publicizing an off-campus event and for publications intended for off-campus audiences.
+Separate the street address, phone, web address, and the like, with a semicolon and one space between the state abbreviation and zip code.
+Department of Economics, 7470 Social Science Building, 1180 Observatory Drive, Madison, WI 53706; 608-263-2989; fax 608-262-0000; email@example.com; www.wisc.edu/economics/.
 Include area codes for telephone and fax numbers when the audience is off campus.

 Use advisor for admissions, academic advising, and housing materials.
 Use adviser for all other uses.
 It is most important to be consistent within a single publication or family of publications.